Yun-Seo1/Open-World/README.md

 This mod allows you to take Monika back into her world after she deleted everything at the end of **Doki Doki Literature Club**.
 Not only that but you can click certain things in the environment and she'll take a look at it.
 However, because of her deletion, some corruption and some bugs will appear as you explore the world with her

 # Update List:
-Update v0.1.0 (Release Date: 8/18 maybe)
+Update v0.2.0 (Release Date: TBA)

-Additions: New talks, New clickables, 1 secret event

-Reworks: Persistent button will have a soft and hard reset

-Removed: Warning when opening the mod

-Planned: Unhard code images/sprites and files,, Add Auto update submod compatibility, 3 New areas (each with intros)
+Planned: Unhard code images/sprites and files

 # BETA TEST:
 This is just a beta test and everything is subject to change